Author Index

 Sheldon H. White

-Sheldon H. White is professor of psychology at Harvard University.
+Sheldon H. White is a professor of psychology at Harvard University.
 His most recent book is Human Development in Today's World (1976).

 Neil L. Whitehead